Tiramisu

 • Sugar: Sweetens the mascarpone filling and balances the bitterness of the espresso.

-• Vanilla Extract: Adds depth of flavor and enhances the overall aroma of the dessert.
+• Vanilla Extract: Adds depth of flavor.

 • Jump to the printable recipe for precise measurements